clairesunstudio/clairesun-netlify-app-new/src/pages/project/fresh-media.md

     <rehype-image src="freshmedia-dino_design-04.jpg" text="text"></rehype-image>
 </lightbox>

-Each LED was sealed in a pingpong ball with a battery, had and was its own sensor.
+Each LED powered by a button battery, had and was its own sensor.
 Individually, they would light up as the water moved or fade away as the the water calmed, or being removed from the water completely.

 <lightbox col='3'>
     <rehype-image src="freshmedia-dino.gif" text="text"></rehype-image>